elizasohn/fresh-synth/README.md

 ## Linux Installation Notes

-You will need to have a C++ compiler and a series of dependencies in order for this project to build.
+You will need to have a C++ compiler, make, and a series of dependencies in order for this project to build.
 From the [Official Documentation](https://github.com/juce-framework/JUCE/blob/master/docs/Linux%20Dependencies.md)
 ```
 sudo apt update